AntonVanEs/colourwheel-complex-plotter/README.md

 #### controls

--press left mouse on the sreen to get the coordinates and the returned value.
+- Press left mouse on the sreen to get the coordinates and the returned value.
--press [S] to save the current plot, a popup will apear to choose a path.
+- Press [S] to save the current plot, a popup will apear to choose a path.
 The graph wil by default save as .png image.
--press [=] to zoom in, centering on the mouse position.
+- Press [=] to zoom in, centering on the mouse position.
 By default it zooms in with a factor of 1.5, however this can easyly be changed using `zoomFactor=`.
 The command to get directly to the zoomed in state will be printed.
--press [-] to zoom out, centering on the mouse position.
+- Press [-] to zoom out, centering on the mouse position.
 By default it zooms out with the zoomFactor.
 The command to get directly to the zoomed out state will be printed.
--press [PAGE UP] to increase the resolusion by the zoomFactor.
+- Press [PAGE UP] to increase the resolusion by the zoomFactor.
--press [PAGE DOWN] to decrease the resolusion by the zoomFactor.
+- Press [PAGE DOWN] to decrease the resolusion by the zoomFactor.
--press [ESC] to close the window and stop the program.
+- Press [ESC] to close the window and stop the program.